MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 - The first warning is for the payment discount tolerance.
 You are informed that you can accept a late payment discount.
 You can then choose whether to accept tolerance on the discount date.
 - The second warning is for the payment tolerance.
 You are informed that all entries can be closed because the difference is in the sum of the maximum payment tolerance for the applied entries.
 You can then choose whether to accept tolerance on the payment amount.

+> [!NOTE]
+> Enabling the warning message will let choose how to process payments that are within tolerance.
+If you do not enable the message, and a tolerance level is specified, invoices with amounts that are within tolerance will be automatically closed and you cannot choose to leave the remaining amount.

 For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings).

 ## To set up tolerances
 Tolerance on days and amounts allows you to close an invoice even though the payment does not fully cover the amount on the invoice, whether this is because the due date for the payment discount has been exceeded, goods have been deducted or because of a minor error.
 This also applies to refunds and credit memos.